gabe0815/windowOpener/README.md

 # windowOpener
-Open and close your window automatically, to for example, vent your bathroom after showering and then close it when your away.
+Open and close your window automatically, to for example, vent your bathroom after showering and then close it when you're away.

 ![windowOpener with cover](windowOpener_cover.jpg)